BioinfoNet/OpenScienceKE/README.md

 * Introductions - Joey, Steph, Matt'
 * What does mozilla do - why are we here, what can we do, how we can help, how you can get involved
+* see who of the group is familiar with github - spread them around to help tables

 **10:15 - 10:45 AM**